 Method #7: Steel Wool

 Using fine-grade steel wool to remove white heat stains can be tricky, especially because it could lead to unwanted scratches and damage to the wood material.
-If you’re not familiar with it, so we don’t encourage using it.
+If you’re not familiar with it, might as well not to use it.

 What You Need